5app/sns-sqs-big-payload/README.md

 ## Motivation

+> From Original Author...
-[Aspecto](https://www.aspecto.io/?utm_source=github&utm_medium=sqs-sns-big-payload&utm_campaign=readme-p1&utm_content=v1) helps modern development teams solve production issues before they evolve.
+> [Aspecto](https://www.aspecto.io/?utm_source=github&utm_medium=sqs-sns-big-payload&utm_campaign=readme-p1&utm_content=v1) helps modern development teams solve production issues before they evolve.
 We collect real production data and perform deep API analysis over it to autogenerate tests and monitor services stability.
 As a result, we often need to handle large payloads which can't be used with SQS & SNS due to the hard size limit.
 This library was developed to overcome this challenge - it enables you to manage Amazon SNS & SQS message payloads with Amazon S3 when dealing with payloads larger than 256KB.
 Key functionality includes:

 -   Controlling whether message payloads are always stored in Amazon S3 or only when a message's size exceeds 256KB.
 -   Send a message that references a single message object stored in an Amazon S3 bucket.